Is it really a ‘good job’?

 A child struggles to create a structure with blocks; “I saw you really worked hard on trying to figure out how to make those blocks balance.
 What ways did you try?
 Tell me about how you got it to work.”

-A child trying to use scissors; “you were very determined to figure out those scissors.”
+A child trying to use scissors; “I saw you were very determined to figure out those scissors.”

 A child having to wait for a toy; “you were very patient waiting until she was done with that toy.
 It’s har to wait sometimes.”

-Research has proved children who are continuously told what a good job they are doing and how smart they are eventually stop trying.
-They are scared that is they fail, they will not be seen as smart anymore.
+Research has proven children who are continuously told what a good job they are doing and how smart they are eventually stop trying.
+They are scared that they will fail and they will not be seen as smart anymore.
 Children who are encouraged continue to try new things.
 To them making mistakes is part of the process and not as failing.
 (Pink, Daniel, 2009)